wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

 - Set up exposed filters in Default display as you like
 - Override any single filter exposed filter in any display
-- Remove the exposed filters from the Defaults display
+- Remove the exposed filters from the Defaults and the preview display

 Apart from you can treat the NRE view as a normal view!

+Edit and delete a referenced node (modalframe only):
+The default NRE preview view ships with two node links "Edit" and "Delete".
+There are normal links tagged with the CSS class "nodereference-explorer-node-link".
+On click a modalframe opens with the appropriate form.
+The selection value is updated/removed accordingly.

 CCK: